 Great things happen when the hand and the head work together.
 And the simple act of writing down what you want suggests that you believe it’s attainable.

-When you’re ready to write down your goals . . .
+Think with ink—or with a keyboard.
+Ready, set, go, write down your goals . . .

 - Be specific.
 Vague goals produce vague results.